LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - An application system should be reliable and provide defined services for a defined time under the given conditions.
 For example, an RIS should have little or no downtimes.
 An application system should also be easy to maintain.
 For example, an upgrade of the RIS software must be done quickly and without endangering the overall application component’s stability.
 - An application system should be user-friendly.
 Good usability is very important for software used within health care facilities.
 Health care professionals spend only a small amount of their working time with computer-based tools, and they often have to use various application components for their work.
 In addition, staff turnover is very high.
 Therefore, application software products should be easy to learn and intuitive to use.
 This is addressed by ISO 9241-171, which defines specific quality characteristics for software ergonomics, such as self-descriptiveness or tolerance with regard to user errors.
 - An application system may need to be certified depending on the legal regulations.
 For example, the PACS software is certified according to the national law for medical devices.
 - Finally, an application system should offer standardized interoperability interfaces to facilitate integration with other application components (Sect.
-3.​7.​2).
+3.7.2).
 For example, an RIS may offer a Health Level 7-based (HL7-based) interface for data exchange with the patient administration system or with other clinical systems.
 Otherwise, integration in AC^n architectures is hardly reachable in an economically reasonable way, as proprietary interfaces between two application components are expensive to develop and to maintain.

 The general architecture of the health information system should be sufficiently flexible to adapt to the changing needs of the hospital.
 For example, it should be easy to add new application systems to the information system, and application components should be easily replaceable by other (more advanced) application components.
 A star-based architecture (CP1 architecture) with a communication server (Sect.
-3.​9.​2) and application components offering standardized interfaces support the exchange or addition of application systems.
+3.9.2) and application components offering standardized interfaces support the exchange or addition of application systems.

-An architecture can be called “saturated” if as many functions as possible are supported by computer-based tools and if there are no or only a small number of non-computer-based tools still in use.
+An architecture can be called "saturated" if as many functions as possible are supported by computer-based tools and if there are no or only a small number of non-computer-based tools still in use.
 Please note that computer-support is not a goal in itself.
 However, a mix of paper-based and computer-based tools within a function often leads to deficiencies in information logistics such as transcriptions.
 Transcription means the manual transfer of data from one application component to another, for example, manually entering patient diagnoses from the patient administration system in the CPOE system or scanning a discharge letter to add it to the electronic patient record (EPR).
 Transcriptions are time-consuming and may lead to data errors.
 Therefore, transcriptions have to be avoided by using standardized interfaces between application components.

-To achieve integration in “best-of-breed” architectures (AC^n, Vn), application components need to share and store the same data.
+To achieve integration in "best-of-breed" architectures (AC^n, Vn), application components need to share and store the same data.
 Data redundancy is thus unavoidable.
 For example, patient administrative data are stored in the patient administration system, the RIS, and the LIS.
 This data redundancy needs to be closely managed to provide consistent data.
 Approaches for handling data redundancy through integration technologies were presented in Sect.
-3.​9.
+3.9.

 ### 5.3.3 Quality at the Physical Tool Layer
 The information system quality at the physical tool layer comprises the quality of physical data processing systems and their integration.
 The quality of physical data processing systems can be described by several characteristics:
 - Physical data processing systems should be available where needed (e.g., at the patient bedside).
 They should be stable and reliable, i.e., without unexpected downtimes.
 They should be performant to allow fast processing and the ability to present large amount of data (including images).
 - Physical data processing systems should be secure, for example, following rules for data safety, data security, and electrical safety.
 They should be user-friendly (e.g., allowing data entry via touchscreen, mouse, and keyboard).
 In certain areas, they need be certified.
 For example, the tools used in the intensive care unit (ICU) need to be certified according to the national law for medical devices.
 - Physical data processing systems should be usable for several tasks.
 For example, a mobile tool (such as a notebook) on a ward should allow access to the nursing documentation system, the CPOE system, and the patient chart.
-This limits the risk that users have to handle multiple physical tools at the same time and thus supports the “leanness” of information-processing tools.
+This limits the risk that users have to handle multiple physical tools at the same time and thus supports the "leanness" of information-processing tools.

 At the physical tool layer, redundancy is often valuable to reduce risks of system failure.
 For example, data may be stored redundantly in different areas in order to avoid data loss in case of fire.